Natural freshwater-saltwater transition

 To measure is to know

-Is salinization increasing in the Lauwersmeer area?
+Is salinisation increasing in the lake Lauwersmeer area?

-Shouldn't we completely block the salt water?
+Shouldn't we block the saltwater completely?

 We want to achieve a good balance between saltwater and freshwater.
 During droughts, freshwater is scarce and we may have to prevent saltwater from entering the lake for a while.
 At other times, there is enough rain and you can allow extra saltwater to enter.